Find Trade Colleges

 Dayton, OH

-University of Dayton came in at #10 in this year’s edition of the Best Value Health Sciences & Services Bachelor’s Degree Schools in Ohio ranking.
-UDayton is a fairly large private not-for-profit school located in the city of Dayton.
+University of Dayton ranked #10 on this year’s Best Value Health Sciences & Services Bachelor’s Degree Schools in Ohio list.
+UDayton is a large private not-for-profit school located in the midsize city of Dayton.

-Read full report on Health Sciences & Services at University of Dayton
+Full Health Sciences & Services at University of Dayton Report

 Best Value Health Sciences & Services Colleges in the Great Lakes Region